AdobeDocs/media-analytics.fr-FR/help/media-collection-api/mc-api-impl/mc-api-queuing.md

 # Événements de mise en file d’attente lorsque la réponse des sessions est lente{#queueing-events-when-sessions-response-is-slow}

 L’API Media Collection est une API RESTful, ce qui signifie que vous faites une requête HTTP et attendez la réponse.
 This is an important point only for when you make a [Sessions request](/help/media-collection-api/mc-api-ref/mc-api-sessions-req.md) to obtain a Session ID at the beginning of video playback.
-Cela est important car l'ID de session est nécessaire pour tous les appels de suivi suivants.
+Ceci est important car l’ID de session est requis pour tous les appels de suivi suivants.

 It is possible that your player may fire events _before the Sessions response returns_ (with the Session ID parameter) from the backend.
 If this occurs, your app must queue any tracking events that arrive between the [Sessions request](/help/media-collection-api/mc-api-ref/mc-api-sessions-req.md) and its response.
 When the Sessions response arrives, you should first process any queued [events](/help/media-collection-api/mc-api-ref/mc-api-events-req.md), then you can start processing _live_ events with the [Events](/help/media-collection-api/mc-api-ref/mc-api-events-req.md) calls.